Digital transformation is breaking the news.

 Breaking the News

-If compliance means that most news organisations must break, then they will be wise to break on their own terms.
+If compliance means that most news organisations must break, they will be wise to break on their terms.